Headphones: Transducer technology

 Headphones use various types of transducer to convert electrical signals to sound.

 Moving-coil

 The moving coil driver, more commonly referred to as a "dynamic" driver is the most common type used in headphones.
 It consists of a stationary magnet element affixed to the frame of the headphone, which sets up a static magnetic field.
 The magnet in headphones is typically composed of ferrite or neodymium.
 A voice coil, a light coil of wire, is suspended in the magnetic field of the magnet, attached to a diaphragm, typically fabricated from lightweight, high-stiffness-to-mass-ratio cellulose, polymer, carbon material, paper or the like.
 When the varying current of an audio signal is passed through the coil, it creates a varying magnetic field that reacts against the static magnetic field, exerting a varying force on the coil causing it and the attached diaphragm to vibrate.
 The vibrating diaphragm pushes on the air to produce sound waves.

+MEMS

+MEMS speakers are manufactured on PCB substrates.